Frequently Asked Questions

 - Anyone who has had a suspected exposure to someone with COVID-19.

 - Anyone who has had a confirmed exposure to someone with COVID-19.

 - Anyone who is asymptomatic and just being screened for COVID-19.

-According to the CDC guidance, the priority levels for COVID-19 testing are:
+Visit the CDC website for additional information on the priority levels for COVID-19 testing.

 How do I get tested?